-In AODocs, versioning refers to the process of creating unique versions of the same AODocs document.
-All AODocs documents have a Versions panel where you can see the previous versions of the document.
+In AODocs, versioning is the process of creating unique versions of the same AODocs document.
+All AODocs documents have a Versions panel where you can see the current and previous versions of the document.
 If required, you can revert to a previous version of the document.

-- manually, in the Versions panel - this duplicates and archives the document, its properties and its attachments
+- duplicating and archiving a document, its properties and its attachments

-- manually, when you upload a file as an attachment to an existing document
+- uploading a non-Google file as an attachment to an existing document

-- which documents can be listed, based on filters on their properties
+- which documents are listed, based on filters predefined by the library administrator

 - which properties are displayed